getlago/lago-docs/docs/guide/10_invoicing/metadata.md

 1. Navigate to the Invoice detail page to target a specific invoice;
 2. Click on "Edit metadata";
-3. Add, edit, remove your information in the drawer;
-4. Note that a key cannot exist without its corresponding value, and vice versa; and
+3. Add, edit, remove information (kindly note, a key cannot exist without its corresponding value, and vice versa); and
-5. Save to confirm.
+4. Save to confirm.

 **To edit metadata using the API:**

-1. In your payload, locate the key-value pair with the metadata ID you want to edit;
+1. In your payload, locate the key-value pair with the metadata ID you want to edit; and
 2. Modify the key and/or value as needed.

 :::tip
-When editing invoice metadata through the API, please make sure to include the existing metadata in your payload to avoid removing them.
+When editing invoice metadata through the API, please make sure to include the existing metadata in your payload to avoid removing it.
 :::

 ## Delete metadata on invoice